KAZABUILD/KAZABUILD/BUGS.md

 [00027-A] The errors displayed to the users shouldn't contain error output - bug not fully fixed.
 - Type: incorrect implementation
 - Status: pending
 - Source: frontend
 - Details: User readable errors either should have simplified output or no output displayed at all.
 Example - the error for when the connection to the server fails.

 [00046] The filters in the parts webpage should be a dropdown for accessibility.
 - Type: incorrect implementation
-- Status: pending
+- Status: FIXED
 - Source: frontend